cloudmesh-community/book/chapters/class/516/syllabus-2019.md

   plagiarized presentation and document about it.

-* Project Assignments (Graded): The most important part of the class for which you will be working throughout the semester.
-Up to three students can work in a project.
-In case of group projects, the project deliverables are increased.
+* Project Assignments (Graded): The most important part of the class for which you will be working on throughout the semester.
+Up to three students can work on a project.
+In the case of group projects, the project deliverables are increased.

 The project has three submissions that are spread throughout the